Helpline 07939 046 030

 Safeguarding

-We have to make sure all young people are safe, so all healthcare workers involved in supporting a young person through Transition are responsible for sharing safeguarding information with other organisations, in line with local information sharing and confidentiality policies.
-We are able to provide ours on request, should this be helpful.
+We have to make sure you and all young people are safe.
+All healthcare workers involved in supporting you through transition are responsible for sharing safeguarding information with other organisations in line with local information sharing and confidentiality policies.

 • listen to you and take a full account of your views and needs